brianmcananey/milestone-1-project/README.md

 ### Prospective Visitors

-*These are users who are considering or have already planned a trip to one of the restuarants*
+*These are users who are considering or have already planned a trip to one of the restaurants*

  * As a prospective visitor I would like to see what deals are on offer in each restaurant.
  * As a prospective visitor I would like to see what variaty of food is on offer in each of the restaurants.